Skip to main content

 Restrict the characters in your projectName and buildName to alphanumeric characters (A-Z, a-z, 0-9), underscores (_), colons (:), and hyphens (-).
 Any other character will be replaced with a space.

-Run the commands bellow to set Test Observability on in an environment variable.
+Run the following commands to set Test Observability on in an environment variable.
 This is a onetime setup that you will need to do before running tests.

 setx BROWSERSTACK_TEST_OBSERVABILITY="true"